abhideepd/100-days-of-code/log.md

 **Progress**:
 Continued to the learning process of dijextra.
 There are some stuff, that needs to be understood, before understanding dijextra comletely, well, not that important, however, I am very curious, as to how dijextra came.
 Right now, I am in the midst of understanding, how bfs is used to operate with weighted undirectional graphs! a littlie mindtwister, but still, noice! its a lot better than the concept of binary jumping, that, completely twisted my mind (in a good way, though!)

+### Day 23,24: April 25 & 26, 2024

+**Progress**:
+1. Got some errands to run, completely procrastinated to put forward my updates.
+Still trial erroring the problems from the last week, the kth smallest element and omask metro, because, turns out, there were some underlying concepts like inclusion exclusion principle, prefix sums, I wasn't aware or out of practice with... therefore, taking so much time, to complete these problems with the intuition.
+2. Apart from this, learning Dijextra and the other shortest path finding strategies, that were and are being used in place of it, and why.
+3. I thought, about, a new kind of update, a learning archive.
+I have a habit, of binging videos or reading blogs or articles or shit on youtube, about tech.
+So, I had an idea, like, why not document it ????
+So I have started this "learning repository" of mine, and provided with updates for two days.
+Check it out!! (a small engagement farming: there is something about chatgpt jailbreak and pornography... lol)